paladin324/js-console/README.md

 # js-console
-A simplistic little website which allows you to evaluate JavaScript fragments.
+A simple little website which allows you to evaluate JavaScript fragments.
 Primarily ment for use on mobile devices.

 [Demo](http://awesome-goldberg-53e9c4.bitballoon.com/)